 - Videos: Search YouTube for Dr. John Gottman.
 Visit Gottman.com

 Ask me to email you the Gottman Relationship Checkup.
 This assessment questionnaire will take 1-2 hours to complete.
-It’s $100 per couple.
+There is a fee.

 Complete the contact page.

 Benita A. Esposito, MA, is a Licensed Professional Counselor in Georgia and a Licensed Clinical Mental Health Counselor in North Carolina who practices Gottman Method Couples Therapy.
 She is also a Gottman Leader for marriage workshops, and has completed Level 3 of 3 Professional Training Programs.

 Compiled with permission from The Gottman Institute. www.Gottman.com.